dynatrace-extensions/dynatrace-extensions-vscode/README.md

   - To automatically insert metric metadata in the `metrics` section of the YAML
 - Get a timestamp of when details were last scraped.

+**Unified Analysis Screens Code Lenses**

+- Open the List or Details Unified Analysis screen for any entity type

 ## Custom Dynatrace View

 Access the new Dynatrace view by clicking the Dynatrace logo from your main activity bar (by default, on the left).